manvirk21/Cyber-Office-Chronicles/README.md

 I’d love to expand the game with more scenarios, a scoring leaderboard, and new mini-games like:
 - **BYOD Chaos** – Manage an office full of sketchy devices and decide who gets network access
-- **Patch Patrol** – A time-management game about keeping systems up to date

-I also want to polish the art, add sound effects, and maybe port the game to web or mobile to reach more people.
+- **Patch Patrol** – A time-management game about keeping systems up to date I also want to polish the art, add sound effects, and maybe port the game to web or mobile to reach more people.
 Cybersecurity deserves a bigger spotlight—and if it can be fun along the way, even better.

+## How to play it

+You can go to https://manvirk21.itch.io/cyber-office-chronicles and play the games.
+If that doesn't work, you'll need to install Godot and download the zipped version of my project, open project.godot and hit play at the top left of your screen.